EmbraceLife/fastdebug/mds/fastai_notebooks/0008_fastai_first_steps_road_to_top_part_1.md

 4. git push to update

-### jn: how to iterate or make one step forward at at time
+### ht: how to iterate or make one step forward at at time

 This is Jeremy showing us how to iterate, ie., increment learning one tiny step every time every day